amatov/ClusterTrackTubuline/EB1projectCPP/README.md

-This is the source code used to build FSMtrack.exe.
+This is the source to build ebtrack.exe.
+It implements the solution of the linear assignment problem using the Hungarian algorithm.